syncfusion-content/xamarin-docs/Xamarin/Radial-Menu/SfRadialMenuItem-Customization.md

 ---
 layout: post
-title: Syncfusion RadialMenu item customization in Xamarin.Forms
+title: SfRadialMenuItems Customization in Xamarin Radial Menu control | Syncfusion
-description: This section explains how to use the various properties available in Syncfusion Xamarin.Forms SfRadialMenuItem
+description: Learn here all about SfRadialMenuItems Customization support in Syncfusion Xamarin Radial Menu (SfRadialMenu) control and more.
 platform: Xamarin
 control: SfRadialMenu
 documentation: ug
 ---

-# SfRadialMenuItem Customization
+# SfRadialMenuItems Customization in Xamarin Radial Menu (SfRadialMenu)

 The `SfRadialMenuItem` class provides various options to customize the items by giving `Custom Views`, `FontIcons`, and `Images`.
 You can add radial menu items by hierarchy.
 To add a SfRadialMenuItem with SfRadialMenu, create an instance of SfRadialMenuItem, and add it to the `Items` property, which is available in SfRadialMenu.